johnwr-response/ngrx-course/LOCAL_NOTES.md

 - NgRx Data Fetching Solution - How to Load Data Only If Needed
 - Optimistically Editing Entity Data - The Edit Course Dialog
 - Optimistic Data Editing - Reducer Implementation and Demo
+- Optimistic Data Editing - Saving Data in the background with an Effect

 # Commands